Bjorn-Eric/solita_city_bike_app/README.md

 The project focuses on the following features:

-- Data import from CSV files to a database or in-memory storage.
-- Validation of imported data, excluding journeys with duration less than 10 seconds or distances shorter than 10 meters.
 - Journey list view displaying departure and return stations, covered distance, and duration.
 - Station list view showing all the stations, their addresses, and journey statistics.
-- Single station view with detailed information about a specific station and additional calculations.
+- Single station view with detailed information about a specific station, including a map view and additional calculations.
-- Optional features include pagination, ordering, searching, filtering, and more.

-## Documentation

-Please refer to the project's documentation for detailed information on how to use and extend the application.
-The documentation can be found in the `docs` directory.
+- Paginating, sorting, and filtering the journey and station lists.

 ## Testing

 The project emphasizes proper testing practices.
 Unit tests, integration tests, and end-to-end tests are recommended to ensure the application's functionality and reliability.
 To run the tests, follow the instructions provided in the testing documentation.

-## Contributing

-Contributions to the project are welcome.
-If you have any ideas, suggestions, or improvements, please create a new issue or submit a pull request on the GitHub repository.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).